 The Red-Green-Blue values don't interest us for the moment, but look at the other ones, particularly the Saturation and the Value (here "Value" means "Brightness" or "Luminosity").

-So, theoretically, this Color Selection Standard Dialog should help us to very easily correct a stroke which should be too little saturated (too gray), or too colored, or too dark, or to light, simply by modifying the digits in this window.
+So, theoretically, this Select Color dialog should help us to very easily correct a stroke which should be too little saturated (too gray), or too colored, or too dark, or to light, simply by modifying the digits in this window.
 The Hue is easily changed too by working on its value in degrees.

 This is the theory, but in the practice, with AKVIS Coloriage, it's another story.
 Actually, if you read the Coloriage userguide carefully, you should have noticed the following sentences: "A light grey object from the original image can not be painted in a dark color [...]
 The same is true with dark areas: it is impossible to change the color of a dark area in the original image into a lighter color".
 It clearly means that, if you change the Value (Brightness) of the color choosen for a stroke, you won't modify the brightness of this color in the final result.
 But, then, what will change?
 Well, actually, reducing the Value of a pencil stroke will have about the same result on the colorization as reducing the saturation.